TheKEKO/AboutMe/README.md

   - SPM, CocoaPods;
   - MVC, MVP;
   - Git, GitHub;
-  - Work on the methodology of Agile, Scrum;
+  - Work on the methodology of Agile, Scrum.

   ---